 6 To serve: Serve two slices of French toast on each plate, topped with one-quarter of the caramelized bananas, one-quarter of the crushed nut boosters, and one-quarter of the coconut booster.
 Pass maple syrup at the table.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to French Toast with Caramelized Bananas (Vegan and Gluten-Free) on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Vegan French Toast with Caramelized Bananas on Simply Recipes.
 Thank you!Print